hpssjellis/pgb-cloud9/a-scripts-advanced/README.md

  record that hostname as this seems to be the only way to find it.

  Now you can change your root password, but it is up to you since it is very hard to delete it fully once it is set.
+There is a button on the change password link that allows "no Password" but I have found it finicky. logout login and hopefully it clears your password so that you can reload

+  mysql-ctl cli

-You can then use phpmyadmin to seup your databases.
+You can then use phpmyadmin to setup your databases.

+myID  INT   Primary   A_I
+myName   TEXT

+The insert a few names the MYID shoud A_I which stands for auto_increment.

 Any files in this folder with the .php extension need to go in the php folder of the demo=project